 Our collection currently contains over 80,000 volumes, including standard research and reference tools essential to the study of American law.
 Our goal is to provide the legal materials and services to support both the academic programs of the school and research interests of all members of the law school community.
 The job of the Information Resource Center's staff is to make these materials and services available to you.
-If you have any questions about the library, its policies, use or resources, do not hesitate to speak to a staff member.
+If you have any questions about the library, its policies, use or resources, do not hesitate to contact Technology and Information Resources.